 There are growers who would let their plants grow naturally, wherever they desire to go.
 However, for those who want to keep their plants in check and keep a form and shape that is aesthetically pleasing for them, some maintenance activities should be performed.

 The main thing that should be present to keep this vine trained is the supporting fixtures.
 The existence of such installations, while the plant is young or even before it is planted, will lessen the possibility of root damage.

 Then, regular pruning should be done especially for mature and fully-established plants.
 As they mature, the older stems turn woody, especially on the basal parts of the Honeysuckle.
 In this case, rejuvenative pruning or cutting back will promote new sprouts.

 Moreover, pruning may also be done after flowering.
 Even though flowers may grow on the same spots as last season’s growth, it would be better to thin out and remove dead branches and dried parts to make the plant more aesthetically pleasing and less susceptible to diseases.

-The best time to grow Honeysuckle is during the early days of spring.
+The best time to grow Honeysuckle is during the early spring.
 Propagation may be done through seeds, leaf bud cuttings, and layering.
 Seed dispersal through wind and water is the most common way of reproduction for Honeysuckles.